Gromov-Witten/Hurwitz wall-crossing: Introduction

-One can readily verify that for $\epsilon=-\infty$, an $\epsilon$-admissible map is an admissible cover with simple ramifications.
-For $\epsilon=0$, an $\epsilon$-admissible map is a stable\footnote{When the target curve $C$ is singular, by a stable map we will mean a stable map which is admissible at nodes.} map, such that the target curve $C$ is semistable.
-Hence $\epsilon$-admissibility provides an interpolation between the moduli space of admissible covers with simple ramifications, $A dm_{g,\mathsf h, n}$, and the moduli space of stable maps, $\Mbar^{\bullet}_{\mathsf h}(C_g/\Mbar_g,n)$,
+One can readily verify that for $\epsilon=1$, an $\epsilon$-admissible map is an admissible cover with simple ramifications.
+For a value of $\epsilon$ such that $\epsilon\ll 1$, which we denote by $0^+$, an $\epsilon$-admissible map is a stable\footnote{When the target curve $C$ is singular, we assume that all maps are admissible over nodes.} map, such that the target curve $C$ is semistable.
+Hence $\epsilon$-admissibility provides an interpolation between the moduli space of admissible covers with simple ramifications $Adm_{g,\mathsf h, n}$ and the moduli space of stable maps $\Mbar_{\mathsf h}(C_g,n)$ of $C_g/\Mbar_{g}$,

 After introducing markings $\mathbf x=(x_1,\dots, x_N)$ on $C$ and requiring maps to be admissible over these markings, $\epsilon$-admissibility interpolates between admissible covers with arbitrary ramifications over markings and relative stable maps.
-As it is explained in \cite{ACV}), sometimes it is more convenient to consider normalisation of the moduli space of admissible covers - the moduli space of stable twisted maps to $BS_n$, denoted by $\CK_{g,N}(BS_n,\mathsf h)$.
-For the purposes of enumerative geometry (virtual intersection theory of moduli spaces), the interpolation above can therefore be equally considered as the following one
+As is explained in \cite{ACV}, the normalisation of a moduli space of admissible covers is a moduli space of stable twisted maps to $BS_n$, denoted by $\CK_{g,N}(BS_n,\mathsf m)$, where $\mathsf{m}$ is the number of simple ramifications which determines $\mathsf{h}$ by the Riemann--Hurwitz formula.
+For the purposes of enumerative geometry (virtual intersection theory of moduli spaces), the interpolation above can therefore be equally viewed in the following way,

-In fact, this point of view is more appropriate, if one wants to make an analogy with quasimaps.
+In fact, this point of view is more suitable for the analogy with quasimaps.